appliedoceansciences/cobs_to_shm/readme.md

 ## Building

 Invoke `make` in this repository, with no argument, to compile the code.
-Optionally, invoke `make install` as root to copy the resulting binary and example `.service` files to `/usr/local/bin/` and `/etc/systemd/system/` respectively.
+Optionally, invoke `make install` as root to copy the resulting binary and example `.service` files to `/usr/local/bin/` and `/etc/systemd/system/` respectively, if applicable.

 ## Usage